CSTLU/CF212/_posts/2019-04-22-Install Latex.md

 ---
 layout: post
 title: "Install Latex environment"
+sum: "In this course, the student needs to write the report weekly regarding homework.
+In assignment session, we provided a template to do that.
+But that template was written by LaTeX language.
+LaTeX, the computer programming language used for typesetting technical documents.
+LaTeX is a free software was created to produce general-purpose books, reports, slides (Beamers) and articles.
+"
 ---

 In this course, the student needs to write the report weekly regarding homework.
 In assignment session, we provided a template to do that.
 But that template was written by LaTeX language.
 LaTeX, the computer programming language used for typesetting technical documents.
 LaTeX is a free software was created to produce general-purpose books, reports, slides (Beamers) and articles.